 We are now one year into the new, tougher data protection regime under the General Data Protection Regulation (GDPR).
-Richard Porter, employment law expert with Thompson Smith and Puxon in Colchester and Clacton takes us through what the first year has taught us and provides a checklist to help employers continue to comply.
+Jolyon Berry, employment law expert with Thompson Smith and Puxon in Colchester and Clacton takes us through what the first year has taught us and provides a checklist to help employers continue to comply.

 There was a genuine hype and sense of fear when the GDPR came into force, however, the sky did not fall in and there was a sense of a repeat of the panic around “Y2K”.
 That’s not to say, however that these rules have teeth and they are here to stay.